By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• International aid cuts have reduced laboratory capacity by 40% compared to previous outbreak responses
+• International aid cuts have compromised response capacity compared to previous outbreak responses

 Frequently asked questions